 Cadiz’s location also means that it’s great to use as a base for day trips.
 During one of our days in Cádiz we drove half an hour to Jerez de la Frontera.
 The town is famous for its flamenco dancing and there are lots of different shows on.
 Most of them take place in the evening, but there is a lunchtime one which we went to see with the little adventurer.
 It’s free entry if you want to stand and watch, or if you’re willing to purchase food and drinks you can book a table.

 The show was an hour long and was a brilliant insight into the passion and the skill of flamenco.
 Like that time we took a Tango lesson in Argentina, it made us appreciate the dedication required for the dance.

-Day 5-6 – Ronda (with a visit to Grazalema)
+Day 5-6 in the Spanish White Towns – Ronda (with a visit to Grazalema)